Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Arthritis is a disease that affects the joints (the parts where bones meet and move).
+Arthritis is a disease that affects the joints.
+Joints are the parts where bones meet and move.
 It can affect any joint in your body.
-There are many types of arthritis and rheumatic diseases, including osteoarthrtitis, rheumatoid arthrtitis, and fibromyalgia.
-If your symptoms are mild, medications may be enough to reduce pain and swelling.
-For more severe arthritis, surgery may be needed to improve the condition of the joint or replace part or all of the joint.
+There are many types of arthritis, including osteoarthritis, rheumatoid arthritis, gout and lupus.
+If your symptoms are mild, medicines may be enough to ease pain and swelling.
+For more severe arthritis, you may need surgery to improve the condition of the joint or replace part or all of the joint.

-Cartilage is a smooth substance that protects the ends of your bones.
+Cartilage is a smooth substance that protects the ends of your bones and provides cushioning.
 When you have arthritis, this cartilage breaks down and can no longer protect your bones.
 This can happen from an autoimmune disease.
 Or it can happen from wear and tear, infections, or trauma.
 The bones rub against each other, causing pain and swelling.
-Over time, bone spurs (small pieces of rough or splintered bone) may develop, and the joint's range of motion becomes limited.
+Over time, small pieces of rough or splintered bone (bone spurs) may develop.
+The joint's range of motion can become limited.

 Some of the more common symptoms of arthritis include: